wvangansbeke/LaneDetection_End2End/README.md

 <<<<<<< HEAD
 ## Update
 I added a new directory __Backprojection_loss__ which is very similar to the other one.
 However, now the loss is a regression towards the coordinates in the original perspective instead of a regression in the birds eye view perspective towards the lane-line coefficients.
 We are primarily interested in the accuracy in this perspecitve after all.
-It also contains multi-lane detection experiments.
+It also contains multi-lane detection experiments on the complete dataset of TuSimple (3626 images).
 =======
 # ATTENTION:
 I will temporarily make the code private since the legal team wants to find an appropriate license (code can be used for academic purposes only).
 I will put it back online soon (~ 1 week).
 I will also use this moment to make some changes.
 You can still ask questions in the meantime.
 Sorry for the inconvenience (or look at the history in the meantime)